W. Walter Menninger: Personal

+Menninger's memoir, Like What You Do, was published in September 2024.
+It was co-authored by freelance writer Todd Fertig.
+Fertig became interested in Menninger as a subject when he moved in to Menninger's childhood home in Topeka and reached out to Menninger to ask him about the home.

 Popular culture

-Menninger served as a consultant for the 2013 film adaptation of The Great Gatsby, which begins and ends in a sanatorium, based on the Menninger Clinic.
+Menninger served as a consultant for the 2013 film adaptation of The Great Gatsby, which begins and ends in a sanatorium based on the Menninger Clinic.
 As a nod to Menninger, the psychiatrist in the movie is named Walter Perkins.